openethereum/openethereum.github.io/Setup.md

 ## Building from source

-To simply build Parity from source follow the instructions in the [README](https://github.com/paritytech/parity-ethereum/blob/master/README.md).
+To build Parity Ethereum from source follow the instructions in the [README](https://github.com/paritytech/parity-ethereum/blob/master/README.md).

 For Ethereum key management [Ethstore](https://github.com/paritytech/ethstore) can be used.
 To compile it use